LarsBreuren/web-design-1920/README.md

 - Tabben tested, works good.
 - Made a script with JS that randomizes activities so that it changes (as if days pass).
 - Values are now passed as Larissa walks through the steps, making it less confusing.

+## Test 22 april
+Same setup as last week->
+- Made a list with question
+- Order of who goes first etc.
+- Larissa turns on screen share
+- Larissa had her webcam turned off because she just came back from a training session.

+### Conclusion test
+- Larissa really liked the improved flow of the website, she could find things very fast.
+- Larissa likes the adjusted headers, short and clear.
+Thats good.
+- She likes that i've put the navigation below the content since it's not that important to her.
+- She would prefer to see a bit more data on the homepage then just today and schema.
+Something like an overview of important data.

+Overal pretty happy with the new layout.